 Maybe some of our questions will be answered in time.
 But, in the meantime, let’s stick to the facts:

 - Life is moments between life and death.

-So, all we have is moments or present.
+So, all we have are moments or present.
 Now, what’s the best method of spending these moments?

 You must go to school, get a job, get married, multiply, be kind, don’t be an asshole…blah, blah, blah.

 Firstly, what if none of these traditional things matter to you?
 How can you figure out what does matter to you?
-With so much noise from our parents, teachers, friends, social media and culture.
+With so much noise from our parents, teachers, friends, social media, and culture.
 For one thing, our first job is to stop the outbound noise: other people’s voices, cultural prejudices, and social media.
-Next, is to stop the inbound noise and listen to the squeaky (in my case) voice inside.
+Next is to stop the inbound noise and listen to the voice inside the squeaky (in my case) voice.

 Secondly, why would you listen to me, you ask.
 Well, there is no reason you have to.
 But, if you’ve got that far, you probably think I might have something to offer.

 So why?
 I’ve transformed myself from an alcoholic addict to a yoga student, from a chubby, overweight, sick gal to a fit, happy woman.
 I constantly face uncertainty and thrive on it.
 I am not saying I got it all figured out.
 I continually fuck things up and make mistakes.
 But, it never stops me.
 Not to mention, based on my background and earlier predicament, I am in a terrific place in life.

 So, here are some questions I would recommend for you to ponder to help you find what matters in your life.